Rahmatpratama90/Coop/README.md

 </p>

 # I. Getting Started
-* This Repository Contain Arduino Code for Actuator Controller in CHicken Coop
+* This Repository Contain Arduino Code for Actuator Controller in Chicken Coop
 * The Actuator is : Heater, Lamp, Fan, and Dimmer
 # II.
 Prerequisite